ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-bt-navigator.md

 Description
 :   Default timeout value (in milliseconds) for a BT action node to wait for acknowledgement from an action server.
-    This value will be overwritten for a BT node if the input port “server_timeout” is provided.
+    This value will be overwritten for a BT node if the input port "server_timeout" is provided.

 ### **`default_cancel_timeout`**